ievapudz/Course_Work/README.md

 - [x] Create mesophilic archaea and thermophilic bacteria embeddings.
 - [x] Visualise mesophilic archaea and thermophilic bacteria embeddings.
 - [ ] Determine the species that are taken into PyMDE for visualisation automatically.
-- [ ] Determine the order of species that are taken into PyMDE for visualisation.
+- [x] Determine the order of species that are taken into PyMDE for visualisation (answer: alphabetical order).
-- [ ] Construct a simple neural network (a single layer perceptron) with tools from PyTorch package.
+- [x] Construct a simple neural network (a single layer perceptron) with tools from PyTorch package.
 - [ ] Construct another simple neural network (with a single hidden layer 1DCNN, RELU) with a softmax activation function as an output.
+- [ ] Automate model training process and separate modules to make the process adaptive to different architectures.

 ## References